jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 }
 ```

-`PostsDao` needs `val authorizedDao: AuthorizedDao` because posts are different for different authorized users and we don't want to return other user posts when user re-login to different account.
+`PostsDao` needs `val authorizedDao: AuthorizedDao` because posts are different for different authorized users and we don't want to return other user posts when user re-login to a different account.
 Cache is used so the same instance always will be returned for the same authorized user.
 We could use more sophisticated cache but HashMap is good enough.

 Now you implement receive posts in your `PostsDao`: